Chessdog68/my-github-page/Smart_Charger.md

 ## Smart Charging system

-Files in this repository are for the software to monitor and display the interrogation of a battery's BMS.
-The driver file (mod_ID1) interrogates the battery's BMS, then passes the data to the GUI for user control and to the network.
-The server socket file receives TCP packets enveloped as the MODbus word from the battery's BMS.
-The server socket is hosted on a VM on a private network.
-The socket server then converts from TCP to UDP, which can be easily accepted by OpenRVDAS.
+This project is a battery charger and monitoring system that interfaces with the battery's Battery Management System (BMS).
+The driver file (mod_ID1) interrogates the BMS, retrieves data, and forwards it to both the graphical user interface (GUI) for user control and to a deadicated private network.

+A server socket file receives data words as TCP packets from the BMS, formatted using the MODBUS protocol.
+This server socket runs on a virtual machine (VM) within a private network.
+It converts the incoming TCP data to UDP format, making it compatible with OpenRVDAS for streamlined data handling.

 ![image](https://github.com/user-attachments/assets/d2a73756-a9f7-4999-a208-463f40c24fb7)
 _Linux-GUI-Driver-and-Server-Socket - Completed_